-In the opinion of management, the working capital is insufficient to support the Company's near term general administrative and corporate operating requirements on an on-going basis.
-In order to complete the Hood River and Ulu acquisitions, fund required mineral property expenses and fund administrative costs, further funds will be required, and the Company is likely to raise such funds from the issuances of units and shares.
+In the opinion of management, the working capital is sufficient to support the Company's near term general administrative and corporate operating requirements on an on-going basis for the next 12 months.
+In order to complete the Hood River and Ulu acquisitions, additional funds will be required for mineral property expenses and fund administrative costs, and the Company is likely to raise such funds from the issuances of units and shares.